Numerical tolerance for spectral decompositions of random matrices: Numerical error bounds for eigendecompositions of LPSM matrices

+Importantly, we show in Thm. \ref{thm:numapprox} that for our recommended choice of $\epsilon$, when the criterion in \eqref{eq: irlba_terminal_condition_alt} is satisfied, the term $\|\widehat{S}_{k}^{-1}\|_{2}$ is of strictly lower order than the relative error.
+Thus, off of the set of problematic initializations, the termination conditions in \eqref{eq: irlba_terminal_condition} and \eqref{eq: irlba_terminal_condition_alt} are functionally equivalent.
+On the other hand, problematic initializations will go undetected by stopping criterion~\eqref{eq: irlba_terminal_condition}, but on such initializations, criterion~\eqref{eq: irlba_terminal_condition_alt} will prevent the algorithm from terminating, generating a flag that the algorithm terminated for reasons other than the achievement of the stopping criterion.
+This makes it clear to the user that something has gone awry.

+Equation~\eqref{eq: irlba_terminal_condition_alt} also has a significant theoretical advantage: We show that under this condition and our LPSM assumptions, with high probability (depending only on the random nature of $A$), the nearest eigenvalues of $A$ to those of $\hat{S}_k$ are precisely $\lambda_1(A),\ldots,\lambda_d(A),$ and the eigenvectors $\hat{U}_k$ approximate the top $d$ eigenvectors in $U_A$, as desired.
+Since we make no assumptions about the algorithm used to compute the approximate eigenvectors and eigenvalues besides the stopping criterion, in order to guarantee this attachment between approximation and truth, we need a stronger condition than Equation~\eqref{eq: irlba_terminal_condition}. \end{remark}

 To choose $\epsilon$ ``optimally"---that is, small enough for accuracy but not so small as to squander computational resources---we need to understand how the stopping criterion impacts the separation between the algorithmically-computed $k$th iterate matrix $\hU_k$ and $U_A$, the true matrix of the $d$ largest eigenvectors of $A$.
 Similarly, we must understand how the algorithm impacts the separation between the true and approximate eigenvalues.
-To this end, we recall the notion of a canonical angle between subspaces as given in \citet{stewart}). \begin{definition} Let $\mathcal{X}$ and $\mathcal{Y}$ be subspaces of $\mathbb{R}^n$ and let $X$ and $Y$ be orthonormal bases for $\mathcal{X}$ and $\mathcal{Y}$, respectively.
-The canonical angles between $\mathcal{X}$ and $\mathcal{Y}$ are the numbers $\theta_i$ defined by

-where $\zeta_i$ are the singular values of $Y^{\top}X$.
-Let $\Psi(\mathcal{X}, \mathcal{Y})$ denote the diagonal matrix of values $\theta_i$, $1 \leq i \leq k$, written in decreasing order. \end{definition} Next, to relate the residual error to the gap between the approximate and true eigenvectors, we make use of the following known result on matrix decompositions, Theorem \ref{Stewart} below, which allows us to relate canonical angles between subspaces to the Frobenius norm of a difference between a pair of matrices.
-When this pair of matrices is appropriately chosen, we can leverage Theorem \ref{Stewart} to bound, in terms of an algorithmic stopping criterion, the difference between projection operators on to these subspaces.
-We then relate the difference between these projection operators to the difference between the true and algorithmically-approximated eigenvectors of $A$.
-We note that a proof of Theorem \ref{Stewart} can be found in \citet[Theorem~4.2.15]{stewart}. \begin{theorem} Let the Hermitian matrix $A$ have the spectral representation

-where the matrix $[J \, Y]$ is unitary.
-Let the orthonormal matrix $Z$ be of the same dimensions as $J$, and let $G$ be given by
+We describe both in the following proposition, the proof of which may be found in Appendix~\ref{s:propnumapproxproof}.